mariannamullens/full-stack-project/README.md

 ## Features

-Chitwise was built in ten days.
-I prioritized a compact feature set over feature sprawl, but there's a ton of interesting features yet to implement.
-Those can be found in the feature backlog below.

 * User authentication
 * Add friends
 * Add bills and view bill summary and details
 * View aggregate totals per friend on Dashboard

+Chitwise was built in ten days.
+I prioritized a compact feature set over feature sprawl, but there's a ton of interesting features yet to implement.
+Those can be found in the feature backlog below.

 ## Coding joys and challenges

-This project was a labor of love, and of learning.
-Some of my favorite moments were, perhaps, small ones.
+Because this was my first full stack project, I learned a tremendous amount while developing Chitwise.
+Some of my favorite moments were small victories, or challenges that compelled me (and continue to compel me) towards additional research.

 ### A more friendly bill